UN-OCHA/ghi-site/README.md

     touch ./.docksal/docksal-local.env

-Refer to _./.docksal/default.docksal-local.env_ for required environement variables.
+Refer to _./.docksal/default.docksal-local.env_ for required environment variables.

 Once the above steps are complete, from the project root, run:

     fin init-site

-This will create install all required packages via composer and setup the local settings files.
+This will install all required packages via composer and setup the local settings files.

 For docksal to run, you will need to stop any other webserver or service on